Mandatory Reporting

 Appendices

 Because of the nature and consequences of Acquired Immunodeficiency Syndrome (AIDS) and Human Immunodeficiency Virus infection (HIV), the reporting of those conditions is required in Utah (see Utah Code 26-6-3.5).
-Health care providers are required to report all positive results, presence of antibodies, and repeatedly reactive tests of AIDS or HIV infection to the Utah Department of Health or the local health department where the patient resides (see Utah Administrative Code R386-702-3).
-For details on how to report, please refer to the Utah Bureau of Epidemiology Disease Reporting website.
+Health care providers are required to report all positive results, presence of antibodies, and repeatedly reactive tests of AIDS or HIV infection to the Utah Department of Health and Human Services or the local health department where the patient resides (see Utah Administrative Code R386-702-3).
+For details on how to report, please refer to the Utah Department of Health and Human Services website.
 Investigators can find extensive provider resources in the event a research participant tests positive for HIV on the Utah AIDS Education and Training Center (UAETC) Website.

-In rare cases, the Utah Department of Health may grant an exemption from the required reporting (see Utah Code 26-6-3.5(2)(b); Utah Administrative Code R386-702-3(9)).
-In the course of University of Utah IRB approval, the University of Utah IRB may indicate institutional support for an investigator’s exemption application to the Utah Department of Health.
-The exemption is permitted in research conducted by universities or hospitals under the authority of Institutional Review Boards if the study is funded in whole or in part by research grants; and if anonymity (anonymity means the patient’s personal information would not be reported to the Department of Health) is required in order to obtain the research grant or to carry out the research.
-Researchers must apply to the Utah Department of Health for approval of a reporting exemption prior to beginning the study.
-When applying for an exemption from reporting, the following should be submitted to the Utah Department of Health:
+In rare cases, the Utah Department of Health and Human Services may grant an exemption from the required reporting (see Utah Code 26-6-3.5(2)(b); Utah Administrative Code R386-702-3(9)).
+In the course of University of Utah IRB approval, the University of Utah IRB may indicate institutional support for an investigator’s exemption application to the Utah Department of Health and Human Services.
+The exemption is permitted in research conducted by universities or hospitals under the authority of Institutional Review Boards if the study is funded in whole or in part by research grants; and if anonymity (anonymity means the patient’s personal information would not be reported to the Department of Health and Human Services) is required in order to obtain the research grant or to carry out the research.
+Researchers must apply to the Utah Department of Health and Human Services for approval of a reporting exemption prior to beginning the study.
+When applying for an exemption from reporting, the following should be submitted to the Utah Department of Health and Human Services:

 - A summary of the research protocol;